 The Federal Reserve has reinforced its cautious stance on monetary policy, indicating that further interest rate cuts will be postponed until there is more definitive evidence of inflation trends.
 Following the December meeting, the Fed implemented its third consecutive 0.25% rate reduction, lowering the benchmark rate percentage to a range of 4.25 to 4.5.
 However, the decision was characterised as a “close call”, with some officials favouring maintaining the current rates.

 The minutes from the FOMC meeting released yesterday provided further insights into the Fed’s thinking.
-Policymakers emphasised the need for a careful and data-driven approach, with several participants highlighting the importance of “prudent monetary policy” in the coming quarters.
-Elevated inflation figures, strong consumer spending, and reduced downside risks to the labour market and economic activity were cited as key factors influencing their decision.
+Policymakers emphasised the need for a careful and>Market Reactions and Economic Outlook

 Following the release of the FOMC minutes, US stock markets showed mixed reactions.
 The Nasdaq-100 dipped by 0.07%, reflecting ongoing concerns about economic challenges and a slower-than-expected disinflation process.
 Economic slowdowns or uncertainty can particularly impact technology stocks in the Nasdaq, as these companies tend to be more sensitive to changes in market conditions.